 No Self-Employment Tax!

-The big catch is that, before any profits can be distributed, each of the owners who also work as employees must be paid a “reasonable salary.”
-This salary will of course be subject to social security and Medicare taxes to be paid half by the employee and half by the corporation.
-As such, the savings from paying no self-employment tax on the profits only kicks in once the S-corp is earning enough that there are still profits to be paid out after paying the mandatory “reasonable salary.”
+The big catch is that before there can be any profits, each owner who also works as an employee must be paid a “reasonable” amount of compensation (e.g., salary).
+This salary will of course be subject to Social Security and Medicare taxes to be paid half by the employee and half by the corporation.
+As such, the savings from paying no self-employment tax on the profits only kick in once the S-corp is earning enough that there are still profits to be paid out after paying the mandatory “reasonable compensation.”

-Unfortunately, Larissa learns that the average advertising professional earns in the $60,000 range annually.
-As such, she’s going to have a difficult time making the case that $40,000 is a “reasonable salary.”
+Unfortunately, Larissa learns that the average advertising professional in her area earns in the $70,000 range annually.
+As such, she’s going to have a difficult time making the case that $30,000 is a reasonable level of compensation.

 So what’s a reasonable salary?
-Good question.
-This exact question is frequently the topic of great debate in court cases between the IRS and business owners who are, allegedly, paying themselves an unreasonably small salary in order to save on Self-Employment Taxes.
+This exact question is frequently the topic of debate in court cases between the IRS and business owners who are, allegedly, paying themselves an unreasonably small salary in order to save on self-employment taxes.

-One way to get an estimate for reasonable salary is to visit salary.com.
-There you can run a search, and it will tell you the average salary earned by people in your profession and in your geographical area.
+One way to get a ballpark figure for reasonable salary is to visit salary.com.
+There you can run a search for the average salary earned by people in your profession in your geographical area.